D&D Naming Conventions by Race: Complete Reference Guide

 Diesa Rumnaheim

 Diesa is a female dwarf name using the "-esa" suffix found in shield dwarf communities.
-Rumnaheim incorporates "-heim" (home/hall), reflecting the dwarven convention of clan names that reference their ancestral mountain strongholds and underground kingdoms.
+Rumnaheim incorporates "-heim" (home/hall), following the dwarven convention of clan names that reference ancestral mountain strongholds and underground kingdoms.

 Oskar Balderk